Staffordshire Church Records - Location, Guides & Indexes

 - The FreeREG project aims to make all parish register records available in a free searchable database.
 This is an ongoing project .

-The FreeREG Staffordshire Page gives details of the current coverage of parish registers for Staffordshire
+The FreeREG Pages gives details of the current coverage of parish registers for Staffordshire

 - The Society of Genealogists ' National Index of Parish Registers.
 Volume 6, Part 1 Staffordshire', compiled by Peter Bloore (1992) 100 p.
 [ISBN 0 946789 29 0] is "A Guide to Anglican, Roman Catholic and Non-Conformist registers, together with information on Bishop's Transcripts, modern copies and Marriage licences."
 This is the most detailed of the available guides and includes date coverage and location of registers, copies, transcripts and indexes and IGI coverage.
 Due to the date of compilation, some details are now out of date with regard to recently deposited registers etc.